 Dr. Christine Vanderkooy’s research in academic life is primarily as a piano performer, giving recitals as a soloist and collaborative pianist.
-Dr. Vanderkooy has performed as a soloist across Canada, as well as in the United States and Europe, including a recital tour of Europe funded by the SSHRC General Research Fund/President’s Fund.
+Dr. Vanderkooy has performed as a soloist across Canada, as well as in the United States and Europe, including a recital tour of Europe funded by the SSHRC General Research Fund/President’s Fund, and has been a concerto soloist with the Windsor Symphony Orchestra.
 Her CD release, Schubert and Schumann, was recorded at the Banff Centre for the Arts with successful grant funding from the University of Regina, and promoted by Toronto publicist, Jane Harbury, with additional grant funding from Creative Saskatchewan.
 This recording features two important solo piano works from the romantic piano literature and has enjoyed critical acclaim including a cover story for Tempo magazine, as well as radio play on CBC Radio and stations across Canada and the U.S.

-Dr. Vanderkooy has taught at McGill University, University of Prince Edward Island, University of Windsor, and Lakehead University, and joined the music faculty at the University of Regina in 2007 where she has held the position of Associate Professor, and is pleased to now join the University of Windsor’s Faculty of Education in 2017.
+Dr. Vanderkooy has taught at McGill University, University of Prince Edward Island, University of Windsor, and Lakehead University, joining the music faculty at the University of Regina in 2007 where she held the position of Associate Professor, and is pleased to have joined the University of Windsor’s Faculty of Education in 2017.

 Solo Piano Performance; Collaborative Piano; Chamber Music; Piano Pedagogy; Music Performance Anxiety; The Development of the Keyboard; Russian Piano Music of the 20th Century.